 A membrane-bound cavity within a cell that may function in digestion, storage, secretion, or excretion.
-A vacuole is an intracellular compartment, bounded by a single membrane lipid bilayer, which functions as a primary site of protein and metabolite degradation and recycling in animals, but serves additional complex functions in plants, fungi, and protists (Fig. 1).
+A vacuole is an intracellular compartment (bounded by a single membrane lipid bilayer) that functions as a primary site of protein and metabolite degradation and recycling in animals, but serves additional complex functions in plants, fungi, and protists (Fig. 1).
 Scientists who study vacuoles also define them as the terminal products of the secretory pathway.
 The secretory pathway functions to transport protein- and metabolite-containing membrane vesicles from sites of synthesis or uptake to the vacuole.
-See also: Cell (biology); Cell membranes; Protein; Protein degradation
+See also: Cell (biology); Cell membrane; Protein; Protein degradation

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.